 \subsubsection{Data Analysis}

-For quantitative assessment, regions of interests (ROIs), each with $\sim250$ voxels, were drawn in the flexor carpi radialis tendon and adjacent subcutaneous fat regions in the patient images.
-The mean and standard deviation of linear attenuation coefficients in the ROIs were used to calculate the signal-to-noise ratio (SNR) in soft tissue regions and contrast to noise ratio (CNR) between soft tissue and fat in the ROIs.
-SNR and CNR values associated with both methods were compared over all patients' datasets.
-For subjective evaluation, overall radiologists' assessment grades for seven image quality measures from both methods were converted into a frequency table.
-Then, all three radiologists' overall and combined ratings were compared with descriptive statistics.
-The hypothesis of no significant difference between the two methods was tested in the Wilcoxon signed-rank test.
+For quantitative assessment, regions of interest (ROIs), each with $\sim250$ voxels, are drawn in the flexor carpi radialis tendon and adjacent subcutaneous fat regions in the patient images.
+The mean and standard deviation of linear attenuation coefficients in the ROIs are used to calculate the signal-to-noise ratio (SNR) in soft tissue regions and contrast-to-noise ratio (CNR) between soft tissue and fat in the ROIs.
+SNR and CNR values associated with both methods are compared over all patients' datasets.
+For subjective evaluation, overall radiologists' assessment grades for seven image quality measures from both methods are summarized as a frequency table.
+Then, all three radiologists' overall and combined ratings are compared with descriptive statistics.
+The hypothesis of no significant difference between the two methods is tested in the Wilcoxon signed-rank test.